austincunningham/donation/README.md

 * Summary of set up
 * Configuration: clone repo, play run , access localhost:9000 on browser
 * Dependencies: Need Play framework 1.4 or greater
-* Database configuration:locally H2:mem preloaded with bootstrap, Live version on heroku preconfigured with MySQL
+* Database configuration:locally H2:mem preloaded with bootstrap, Live version on heroku configured with MySQL

-### Contribution guidelines ###

-* Writing tests
-* Code review
-* Other guidelines

 ### Who do I talk to? ###